National Air and Space Museum

 Of course, it wouldn’t be an Air and Space Museum without an exhibit about the moon.
 This exhibit celebrates America’s journey to the moon by sharing the technologies that made Neil Armstrong’s 1969 lunar landing possible.

-The exhibit features iconic objects like Neil Armstrong’s Apollo spacesuit, the Gemini VII Capsule, Apollo 11 Command Command Module, and so much more.
+The exhibit features iconic objects like Neil Armstrong’s Apollo spacesuit, the Gemini VII Capsule, Apollo 11 Command Module, and so much more.

 Kenneth C. Griffin Exploring the Planets Gallery